PS4 and PS4 Pro Black Friday deals 2019: the best prices rounded up

 £49.99 £37.99 at CDKeys

-You can save over £10with this 12 month subscription code if you're in the UK.
+If the above deal sells out, you can still save over £10 with this 12 month subscription code if you're in the UK.
 That means you're getting roughly two free months of PS Plus for your money!
-Use your PlayStation Plus membership to play online, download free games each month and grab exclusive game discounts.

 View Deal